flyingwolfz/RT-CGH/README.md

 There are two ways to run our code:

 - 1, Replace the OptiX sample project by our code.
-Then configure the properties of CUDA and opencv refer to the provided PropertySheet.
+Then configure the properties of CUDA and opencv referring to the provided PropertySheet.

 - 2, Build your own cuda project.
 Refer to the provided PropertySheet for OptiX, CUDA ,opencv.